Meigyoku-Thmn/renpy-debug-build/README.rst

         return sys.modules[fullname]

-Setting breakpoints to renpy file
+Enable setting breakpoints to renpy file
 ---------------------------------
 Currently I don't know any way to do it.